AsadiAhmad/Personal-Website/README.md

 - `none directing`: Means page should have not slide or do anything.
 - `left directing`: Means page should have slide to left.

-and we put this information in each nav buttions:
+And we put this information in each nav buttons in the href like `?direction=left"`:

 ```HTML
 <nav class="parent-nav">